graevy/quatloo/content/posts/internet.md

 Search results are full of fake websites identical to the real one except by their URL.
 Their purpose is to try to "phish" credentials or get you to install a virus.
 Some examples:
 - `facebook.com.market` is a subdomain of `com.market`
 - `facebook.co`, `facebook.net`, etc. are *not* the same websites as `facebook.com`, and could be owned by anyone.
-The owners of facebook bought the `facebook.co` domain to prevent people from making this mistake, and the .net top-level-domain organization won't sell `facebook.net`
+The owners of facebook bought the `facebook.co` domain to prevent people from making this mistake, and the .net top-level-domain org won't sell `facebook.net`.

-It's often better to get a URL secondhand through a wikipedia page than just by searching.
+Try to get a URL secondhand through wikipedia or something before searching.

 If you're taking a chance on something, you can use [virustotal](https://virustotal.com).
 You'll get more false results depending on the file; a windows cracking tool will fail an antivirus scan pretty much every time.